www and non-www recommendations

 www to non-www, redirect

-The www part of URLs is really just a subdomain, it is short for World Wide Web, and an optional server configuration.
-Many websites are not using it, as it often considered unnecessary.
+The www part of a URL is simply a subdomain.
+It stands for World Wide Web and is an optional part of server configuration.
+Many websites no longer use it, as it is often considered unnecessary.

-Those who do not use the www subdomain typically redirect it to the clean example.com version of their website.
-One reason is that some users still type "www" when they go to a website, and it would confuse those users if suddenly they got a 404 not found response.
+Websites that do not use the www subdomain typically redirect it to the cleaner example.com version of their site.
+This is partly because some users still type "www" when visiting a website, and without a redirect, those users might encounter a 404 Not Found error.

-The www subdomain has been used in combination with other subdomains, such as the pop or imap subdomains for mail servers, and ftp subdomain for FTP servers.
-Administrators would point each of these subdomains to each their own service.
-It is not really relevant for users, but some companies picked it up in their marketing of their website.
+The www subdomain has historically been used alongside other subdomains like the pop or imap subdomains for mail servers, and the ftp subdomain for FTP services.
+Administrators would point each of these subdomains to its corresponding service.
+While this isn’t usually relevant to end users, some companies adopted the www prefix in their marketing.

 Redirecting your www subdomain

-Redirecting the www subdomain can be done in a number of ways, one way is to use htaccess files, another is to configure the CMS system to do it, but not all CMS systems comes with this capability.
-You can try searching for a plugin that adds it, however.
+Redirecting the www subdomain can be done in several ways.
+One method is to use an .htaccess file; another is to configure your CMS to handle the redirect.
+However, not all CMS platforms support this out of the box.
+You might need to search for a plugin that enables it.

-When using htaccess files to perform the redirect, all you need to redirect incoming traffic on your www subdomain, is to create a file called .htaccess in a text editor, and place it in your server root.
-Then include the following content in the file:
+When using an .htaccess file to perform the redirect, you only need to create a file called .htaccess in a text editor and place it in your server root.
+Then, include the following content in the file:

 RewriteCond %{HTTP_HOST} .